jarikorhonen/rnnbiqa/README.md

 SPAQ image quality database from: https://github.com/h4nwei/SPAQ

-For using the implementation, extract all the Matlab scripts (*.m) in the same folder.
+For using the implementation, download all the Matlab scripts in the same folder.

 For training and testing the model from scratch, you can use `masterScript.m`.
 It can be run from Matlab command line as: